 Throughout the year, I try my best to rely on Jesus my savior, learn from Jesus the teacher, pray to Jesus my God, and celebrate the sacrifice with Jesus the high priest.
 But normally by the time the last Sunday of the liturgical year comes around I realize I have lacked in honoring Jesus, the King as much as is due.

 This solemnity provides a yearly opportunity to submit again to the kingdom of God and choose his lordship for our life.
 An opportunity to see Christ on the throne of heaven.
 It is fitting that we honor the King the last Sunday before beginning the new year.
 We can look back on all that has happened, good or bad, and parade around with our banner shouting “Christ is, and will forever be, the King.”
 It is almost like finishing with a big bold Oh When the Saints Go Marching In type song.
+We finish the year by remembering one of the most important kernels of our faith.
+Christ is King, he was king in the manger, on the cross, of the empty tomb and in our life.

 “The kingdom of the world has become the kingdom of our Lord and of his Messiah, and he will reign for ever and ever.”-Revelation 11:15